angelicamacias/bash_scripting_tutorial/sed/README.md

 diapositivaaaaa 10!!!!!!!!!!!!!!!!!!

 So the command sed read line by line from your input on each and every line, executing each command from the syntax of sed, if the first line have success then it is displaying the result on the terminal, the same for any line into the file or command.

-### functions
+### Functions

 - 1) Viewing file content

 - print

 Viewing file content and delting file content based on line numbers.
 Frisr we will see the command sed without options:

 ```
 sed '' file-to-work-with-sed